kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 that might indicate a serious problem?
 -->

 Alpha: No new metrics are planned.
+Increase in the existing `kubelet_started_pods_errors_total` metric can indicate a problem caused by this feature.

-Non-ready pods with CreatePodSandboxError status is one indicator.
+Generally, non-ready pods with CreatePodSandboxError status (reflected by the `kubelet_started_pods_errors_total` metric) is a possible indicator.
 The error message will contain details if the CRI failure is related to the feature.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?